UWCubeSat/cpp-boot-camp/notes/memory-and-management.md

 </div>

 Because C/C++ lacks a garbage collector, the frame for `copy()` is still physically there, it simply is just not used anymore.

+If you haven't noticed yet, this is why we call it a stack!
+We can "push" the memories of function calls onto the stack, and we can "pop" it off once we're done.

 ### Collision Between the Heap and Stack